keikai/doc/dev-ref/Control_Components.md

 There are 2 ways to control a Keikai spreadsheet component:

 1. zul attributes - static <br/>
-It's writtern in an XML-format file.
+It's written in an XML-format file.

 2. calling API in a Controller - dynamic<br/>
 You can create a Java controller to control Keikai dynamically by its API at the run-time.